Accutrix/roblox.py/README.md

 - id - the User ID of the user
 - username - the username of the user
 - avatarUrl - the url for the avatar of the user
-- avatarFinal
+- avatarFinal - whether or not the current avatar is the final one
 - isOnline - whether or not the user is currently online on the platform

 ##### Methods:
 - getFriends() - gets all the friends of the user (returns an array of "User" objects)
 - isFriendsWith(user) - gets the friendship status of the user of the object with the given user (returns a bool)
+- canManageAsset(asset) - checks whether or not the user can manage the asset (returns a bool)
+- getGroups() - gets all the groups the player is in (returns an array of "UserGroupStatus" objects)
 - hasAsset(asset) - checks to see if the user has the asset (returns a bool)
-- getGroups() - gets all the groups the player is in (returns an array of "UserGroupStatus" objects)
 - getWornAssets() - gets all the assets that is being worn by the user (returns an array of "Asset" objects)

 ## Examples